 Barcelona is a comparatively small city, being contained by the sea on the eastern side and the mountains to the west.
 However, this small space is crammed with activity, and your most sustainable mode of transport, your feet, will need some help if you’re to make the most of your time here.
-As with most cities, pollution is a problem, so electric-powered vehicles are perfect for traveling around, and cars seem to be quite tolerant of the hundreds of slower-moving vehicles on the road.
-Public transport in Barcelona is efficient and plentiful, but here we’re looking at more personalized and sustainable ways of getting around.
+As with most cities, pollution is a problem, so electric-powered vehicles are perfect for travelling around.
+Public transport in Barcelona is efficient and plentiful, but here we’re looking at more personalised and sustainable ways of getting around.

 You’ll see a lot of bikes in Barcelona, and a lot of bike paths.
-Many of the streets, especially in the old town, are very narrow and are much better suited to bikes than cars.
-You’ll even see bikes indicated on the lights at pedestrian crossings, showing how acceptable it is to ride (safely) on the sidewalks here, and how much the Barcelona City administration has gotten behind the biking revolution.
+Many of the streets, especially in the Old Town, are very narrow and are much better suited to bikes than cars.
+You’ll even see bikes indicated on the lights at pedestrian crossings, showing how acceptable it is to ride (safely) on the sidewalks here, and how much Barcelona has gotten behind the biking revolution.
 The most popular ride is the red and white-styled Bicing.
 However, in order to hire one of these you need a local resident identification number (NIE).
-Bicing bikes have stations all over the city and after hours, a truck re-distributes to the popular destinations so that in the morning, the stations are fully stocked again.
+Bicing has stations all over the city, and after hours a truck re-distributes to the popular destinations so that in the morning, the stations are fully stocked again.
 For visitors, there are still plenty of options:

-e-bike rent has a range of e-bikes: from children’s, to foldable models, to trekking or mountain bikes for those planning a more adventurous route!
+e-bike rent has a range of e-bikes: from children’s to foldable models, and trekking to mountain bikes for those planning a more adventurous route.

-If you do an internet search for ‘scooters’ in Barcelona, you’ll come up with a motorized Vespa-style vehicle, but here we’re talking about the ones you push along with your foot, except you don’t because they’re electric.
-Very popular with locals, the scooter avoids traffic completely as people just ride them on the sidewalk!
-The scooter is a nippy negotiator and most fold up into a portable form once you’ve reached your destination.
+If you do an internet search for ‘scooters’ in Barcelona, you’ll come up with a motorised Vespa-style vehicle, but here we’re talking about the ones you push along with your foot, except you don’t because they’re electric.
+Very popular with locals, the scooter avoids traffic completely as people just ride them on the sidewalk.
+Most fold up into a portable form once you’ve reached your destination.
 Of course, if you long for the Vespa experience but still want to go green, there is also the electric sit-on scooter (over 18s only).

-If you’ve ever travelled in Sri-Lanka, you will recognize these iconic passenger vehicles.
-In Barcelona, you can take a pedal-powered – electric ones are prohibited – for between 1 and 6 people.
-They’re a bit more convivial for group tours, and you can even grab an ice-cream on the go.
+If you’ve ever travelled in Sri-Lanka, you will recognise these iconic passenger vehicles.
+In Barcelona, you can take a pedal-powered one – electric ones are prohibited – for between one and six people.
+They’re a bit more convivial for group tours, and you can even grab an ice cream on the go.